AGRapista/METACRAFTERS_project5/README.md

 If you encounter any problems running the web application, consider reinstalling your NPM or updating it to the latest version.

+## About this Project
 The project is created in adherance to METACRAFTERS ETH + AVAX Smart Contract Management Module.
-This simple project exemplifies simple smart contract interaction between locally deployed ethereum node, a wallet, and a deployed smart contract
+This simple project exemplifies simple smart contract interaction between locally deployed ethereum node, a wallet, and a deployed smart contract.
+Functionalities include:

+## AUTHORS
++ A.G.
+Rapisa
++ METACRAFTERS